volkamerlab/MORGOTH/README.md

 used python3 libraries: fireducks pandas numpy typing math bisect operator copy sklearn time scipy collections multiprocessing functools re

-After downloading at least the directories `src` and `Example_Data` you can execute MORGOTH as follows:
+After downloading at least the directories `morgoth` and `Example_Data` you can execute MORGOTH as follows:
 ```
 cd Example_Data/
-python3 ../src/multi_rf_main.py example_Json_config.json
+python3 ../morgoth/multi_rf_main.py example_Json_config.json
 ```
 Note that the directory tree should be kept and the path to the output folder should be edited in the file `Example_Data/example_JSON_config.json`.
 The prediction results for classification will be found in ```<output_dir>/<analysis_name>_ClassificationResultsFile1.txt ``` and the regression results are stored in ```<output_dir>/<analysis_name>_<1-error_rate>_RegressionResultsFile1.txt```.
 If if the field swap_test_calibration in the config file is set to 'True' there will be one additional file per task, respectively, where the '1' in the file name is replaced by a '2'.
 If a distance measure is given in the config, ```<output_dir>/<analysis_name>_SilhouetteScoresTrainSamples_<distance>.txt``` and ```<output_dir>/<analysis_name>_SilhouetteScoresTestSamples_<distance>.txt``` will contain the silhouette scores for the training and test samples, respectively.
 If draw_graph is set to True, the files ```<output_dir>/<analysis_name>_<sample_name>.dot``` contain the sample specific graphs and ```<output_dir>/<analysis_name>__graph_whole_forest.dot``` and  ```<output_dir>/<analysis_name>__graph_average_whole_forest.dot``` contain the graph for the whole test set with either the raw count across all samples as edge weight or averaged by the number of test samples, respectively.